pdelong42/RRD-FFT/README.md

    - For "one-off" NaNs in otherwise contiguous data arrays, it's unclear what approach is the best.
 One possibility is to treat each contiguous "run" of data as a separate input array, and run a distinct FFT for each (this segmentation is once again probably best handled in "extract.pl").
+However, it's not clear how to combine these fragmented result sets back into a single coherent result.

    - Another possibility is to downsample the data.
 But this discards up to half of the data points, in the best case (only one NaN).
 In less ideal